-The Patanumbe village primary school was established in 1970 and has grown steadily since then, as of 2022 there are approximately 516 students in attendance.
-This well’s primary focus is the children attending this school and the women raising these children the nearby community.
-We are delighted to say this well has made a huge positive impact on school attendance, health outcomes, and the overall well-being of the entire village.
+The Patanumbe village primary school was established in 1970 and has grown steadily since then; as of 2022 there are approximately 516 students in attendance.
+This well’s primary focus is the children attending this school and the women raising these children in the nearby community.
+We are delighted to say this well has greatly impacted school attendance, health outcomes, and the overall well-being of the entire village.

 About Pantanumbe - Pre New Well

-The Patanumbe community used to depend on rain catchments, open water pits, and ponds which fill during the rainy season and dry up during the dry season.
-The water from these sources is contaminated and contains bacteria, fecal matter, and all sorts of other unpleasant contaminants that make the people sick.
-Waterborne diseases such as cholera and typhoid are prevalent according to the community members we spoke with.
-The villagers did the best with the resources at hand, a lot of primitive filtration methods were used to try and make the water make it a bit more suitable for drinking and cooking.
+The Patanumbe community used to depend on rain catchments, open water pits, and ponds, which fill during the rainy season and evaporate during the dry season.
+Contaminants thrive in these environments; bacteria, fecal matter, and other unpleasant impurities make people sick.
+According to community members, waterborne diseases such as cholera and typhoid are prevalent throughout the area.
+The villagers did the best with the resources at hand and used many primitive filtration methods to try and make the water more suitable for drinking and cooking.
 Hand washing and general hygiene were not an option due to the limited water resources and time needed to collect additional water for these types of purposes.

 The New Well

-The village has seen a dramatic improvement in health, school attendance, and overall well being.
-Women and children are no longer treking two miles to the closest contaminated water source.
+The village has seen a dramatic improvement in health, school attendance, and overall well-being.
+Women and children are no longer trekking two miles to the closest contaminated water source.
 Kids are spending a lot more time in school.
-There are fewer instances of typhoid, cholera and overall sickness.
-We spoke with a few villagers post well completion and this is what they said.
+There are fewer instances of typhoid, cholera, and overall sickness.
+We spoke with a few villagers post-well completion, and this is what they said.

 Woman (Mrs. Agness)

-“Some time back before this good water came, people used to have diarrhea all the time, malaria and other sicknesses that are result of using unsafe water.
-Today most of us are healthy, and malaria is going down.
+“Some time back before this good water came, people used to have diarrhea all the time and other sicknesses that are result of using unsafe water.
+Today most of us are healthy, and sickness is going down.
 It is all because of good water.
 We believe that it will be sustainable and continue helping us.”